Retro Spins: Taylor Dayne - Tell It To My Heart

 Last up, in the villain department, was the misunderstood, Vermin.

-Packed all up all by its lonesome was probably my most absolute figure to date that George has created.
+Packed up all by its lonesome was probably my most absolute figure to date that George has created.
 I smiled widely, I'm talking ear to ear, when I unwrapped this one.

 For those of you following this blog, you know that when I get custom artwork from comic creators, that I ask them to create it based on a series I conceptualized called, Peter Parker, Decisions.
 This is basically Peter Parker, deciding if he's going to wear his black suit, or classic red and blue.
-George got in on the game by creating an homage to the drawing crated by Jim Salicrup.
+George got in on the game by creating an homage to the drawing created by Jim Salicrup.

 Like I mentioned above, I had both Looter and Meteor Man on the checklist, so I needed to remove one, and add a new character.
 This one took that place nicely, and I even decided to make it figure 100 on the list.
 It just felt appropriate.